Poland lawmakers back law intended to release EU funds

 The new regulations move the divisive disciplinary procedures regarding judges from the Supreme Court to the main administrative court.
 They also broaden the possibility for the sides in a court trial of vetting judicial independence and authority.
 Duda, whose authority includes appointing judges, has said he won’t accept any provisions that undermine judicial appointments.

-It wasn’t immediately clear if the EU would be satisfied with the changes.
+It wasn’t immediately clear if the EU would be satisfied with the changes, but a European Commission spokesman told Polish state news agency PAP that the law was an important step towards meeting EU criteria.

+“We will continue to follow closely the next steps of the ongoing adoption process and then review the final law adopted,” Christian Wigand told PAP.

 The new law now goes to the opposition-controlled Senate for assessment and then requires approval from Duda.